jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter2.md

 5. [Links](#tc5)

 <div id="tc1"></div>
-###1.- INTRODUCTION
+### 1.- INTRODUCTION

-This is the second article of a series showing how to implement an application according to Hexagonal Architecture, also known as Ports and Adapters pattern, which was written by Dr. Alistair Cockburn.
+This is the second article of a series showing how to implement an application according to Hexagonal Architecture, also known as Ports and Adapters pattern, whose author is Dr. Alistair Cockburn.

 The example application is called BlueZone, and it is described and designed in <a target="_blank" href="https://jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.html">Chapter 1</a>.